GoogleCloudPlatform/emblem/docs/decisions/2022-07-pet-test-fixtures.md

 * Tests are runnable by multiple [teams of] developers in parallel.
 * Tests cover as much of the application surface as possible.
 * Tests allow developers and contributors to quickly identify root causes of bugs.
+* Tests have minimal reliance on existing state.

 Of course, some of these goals are mutually exclusive: supporting parallel test runs often increases the cost of writing (and in some cases maintaining) tests and test infrastructure.

 ## Constraints

-### Some resources MUST be pets
+### Some resources MUST be singletons
-While most of Emblem's Google Cloud resources are provisioned programmatically using Terraform, some (such as the Google Cloud projects themselves) are provisioned manually.
+While most of Emblem's Google Cloud resources are provisioned programmatically using Terraform, some (such as the Google Cloud projects themselves) are currently intended to be provisioned manually.

-> Consequently, we can't rely entirely on automated provisioning systems (at least, not without significant further engineering work) to spin these up and down arbitrarily.
+> Consequently, we can't rely entirely on automated provisioning systems (at least, not without significant further engineering and/or documentation work) to spin the entire project up and down arbitrarily.

 ### Emblem is owned by a single team
 While Emblem is designed with a service-oriented architecture, all of Emblem's components are (currently) owned by the same team.

-> Consequently, optimizing our test fixtures for multi-team collaboration isn't as important as minimizing test development/maintenance costs.
+> Consequently, optimizing our test fixtures for multi-team collaboration (such as large numbers of parallel test runs) isn't as important as minimizing test development/maintenance costs.

 ## Considered Options

 In this case, we have a _continuous spectrum_ of options.
 Thus, the "options" below are more _extremes_ than options:

-* **Extreme 1:** All fixtures are centralized "pets"
+* **Extreme 1:** All fixtures are centralized, long-lived singletons.
+Under no circumstances should 2+ instances of the same fixture exist.
-* **Extreme 2:** All fixtures are ephemeral "cattle"
+* **Extreme 2:** All fixtures are ephemeral and short-lived, and pluralistic (multiple instances can simultaneously coexist).

 ## Decision

 We'll use _programmatically provisioned_ fixture resources wherever practical.
-These resources can be made ephemeral ("cattle") if necessary.
+These resources can be made ephemeral and/or pluralistic if necessary.

+Examples include:

+- Cloud Run services
+- Cloud Storage buckets
+- Service Accounts
+- IAM policies
+- Artifact Registry repositories

-In some situations, _manual provisioning_ of centralized ("pet") resources will be simpler to implement (if not outright required).
-Usually, these resources **cannot** be made ephemeral and will need to be reused between test runs.
+In some situations, _manual provisioning_ of centralized resources will be simpler to implement (if not outright required).
+Usually, these resources **cannot** be made ephemeral and must be reused between test runs.

+Examples include:

+- Google Cloud projects
+- Cloud Firestore environments _(these are tied to Google Cloud projects)_

 ### Rationale